A-Z listing

 Syringes

-Used syringes do not go in any household bin, even if is sealed in a sharps container.
+Used sharps or syringes must not go in household bins, even if sealed in a sharps container.

 Read more...